sejal-nalawade/wdm-delivery-map-app/CONFIGURE-WITHOUT-PARTNERS-DASHBOARD.md

 **Steps:**
 1. Replace `[your-store]` with your actual store domain
+2. **First, ensure redirect URI is whitelisted in Partners Dashboard:**
+   - Go to Partners Dashboard → Your App → App setup
+   - Add `https://wdm-delivery-map-app.onrender.com/api/auth/callback` to "Allowed redirection URL(s)"
+   - Save changes
-2. Open the URL in your browser
+3. Open the URL in your browser
-3. Log in to your store
+4. Log in to your store
-4. Approve the app installation
+5. Approve the app installation
-5. You'll be redirected back to the app
+6. You'll be redirected back to the app

+**If you get "redirect_uri is not whitelisted" error:**
+- ❌ You need Partners Dashboard access to whitelist the redirect URI
+- ✅ **Use Method 1 (Shopify CLI) instead** - it handles this automatically

 ### Option B: Direct Admin Access